-- a.
-Shareowners should have the right to vote "For" or "Against" each Director.
-A "Withhold" vote is considered a vote "Against" a Director. - b.
-OPERS will normally vote Against or Withhold from a Director if the Director: - Has attended fewer than 75% of Board and Committee member meetings, absent a compelling reason for the lack of attendance; - Sits on an excessive number of boards (e.g., four public or non-profit Boards as a Nonexecutive Independent Director, or two Boards when that Director is a full-time Executive) which may prohibit effective participation for the Board service obligation for which Shareowners are voting; - Is affiliated with a Board of a Company that is or has been under current, federal, state, regulatory or Congressional investigation or review, and the Director serves or has served as a Chair of the Board or a Chair or Member of a Committee that is part of the foregoing review or investigation; - Serves or has served on a Board of a Company that possesses a governance record that is indicative of: a failure to enact proposals voted upon by a majority of Shareowners, or a failure to support policies expressed by OPERS or other recognized corporate governance best practices; - Serves or has served as the Independent Chair of the Board or Independent Lead Director, on the Audit Committee as Chair or another Member, a CEO of a Company, or a senior official, such as CFO, after a serious restatement occurred of the Company's financial records that were previously reported; and - Has participated on a Board for the past three years when the Company has been in the bottom quartile of performance within the Company's industry.
+Shareholders should have the right to vote "For" or "Against" each Director.
+A "Withhold" vote is considered a vote "Against" a Director.

+OPERS will normally vote Against or Withhold from a Director if the Director:

+- Has attended fewer than 75% of Board and Committee member meetings, absent a compelling reason for the lack of attendance; - Sits on an excessive number of boards (e.g., four public or non-profit Boards as a Non-executive Independent Director, or two Boards when that Director is an Executive) which may prohibit effective participation for the Board service obligation for which Shareholders are voting; - Is affiliated with a Board of a Company that is under current, federal, state, regulatory or Congressional investigation or review, and the Director serves or has served as a Chair of the Board or a Chair or Member of a Committee that is part of the foregoing review or investigation; - Has participated on a Board for the past three years when the Company has been in the bottom quartile of performance within the Company's industry.